-Alternative I Alternative 2 Alternative 3 Alternative 4 Alternativ ves 5 and 6 MD MR-4: No Surface Same as Alternative I (no change No similar action (Alt 3 is closed GHMA will be open to fluid Alt 5 Alt 6 Occupancy (NSO) within 2 miles of active (CO definition) leks in GHMA.
-See Appendix B (Existing Management) for WEM criteria. made in 2019). to new leasing) mineral leasing subject to No Surface Occupancy (NSO) within 2 miles of active (WAFWA active, CO occupied) leks.
-See range-wide WEM criteria.
-GHMA will be open to fluid mineral leasing subject to Controlled Surface Use (CSU) within 2 miles of active leks.
-See CSU criteria below.
-GHMA will be open to fluid mineral leasing subject to Controlled Surface Use See range-wide WEM criteria.
-See range-wide WEM criteria.
-No similar action No similar action No similar action No similar action Controlled Sur (CSU): Apply Con surface use, or placement of per structures, and sactivities in [GH/of occupied leks for within 1 mile of Protection of the would decrep breeding/nesting availability or fur create new percopportunities for Surface use incluinfrastructure and disturbing activities special design, complementation actual required repassed on the purand extent of the occupancy includinfrastructure and infrastructure and extent of the occupancy includinfrastructure and infrastructure and inf rface Use CSU constraints occupancy, rmanent tall ourface-disturbing MA within 2 miles or Alt 5/GHMA HMA for Alt 6] ease habitat octionality, or that hing/nesting r avian predators. ding d surface- ies may require onstruction, and measures.
-The measures will be rpose, nature, e surface ding d total surface affected seasonal feasibility of roject.
-A tall
+Alternative I Alternative 2 Alternative 3 Alternative 4 Alternativ ves 5 and 6

+MD MR-4: No Surface Same as Alternative I (no change No similar action (Alt 3 is closed GHMA will be open to fluid Alt 5 Alt 6

+Occupancy (NSO) within 2 made in 2019). to new leasing) mineral leasing subject to No GHMA will be GHMA will be

+miles of active (CO definition) , Surface Occupancy (NSO) open to fluid open to fluid

+leks in GHMA. within 2 miles of active mineral leasing mineral leasing

+(WAFWA active, CO occupied) subject to subject to

+See Appendix B (Existing leks.
+Controlled Controlled

+Management) for WEM criteria.
+Surface Use Surface Use

+- , See range-wide WEM criteria.
+(CSU) within 2 (CSU) in

+miles of GHMÁ within I

+active leks. mile of PHMA.

+See CSU See CSU

+criteria below. criteria below.

+See range-wide See range-wide

+WEM criteria.
+WEM criteria.

+No similar action No similar action No similar action No similar action Controlled Sur rface Use

+(CSU): Apply C SU constraints

+on surface use, o

+placement of per

+structures, and s urface-disturbing

+activities in [GH/ MA within 2 miles

+of occupied leks for or Alt 5/GHMA

+within I mile of P HMA for Alt 5a]

+that would decre

+breeding/nesting

+availability or fur ictionality, or

+that create new

+r avian predators.

+Surface use inclu

+infrastructure an

+disturbing activit

+special design, co

+implementation

+actual required r

+based on the pur

+and extent of the

+occupancy includ

+infrastructure an

+- affected seasonal

+habitat, and the f

+relocating the pr

+structure is any man-made

-(See above.) /C 1 Alternative 4 Alternatives 5 and 6 (See above.)
+Alternative I Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6

 (See above.)
-(See above.) structure that provides for perching/nesting opportunities for predators (e.g., raptors, ravens) that may naturally be absent, or that decreases the use of an area.
-A determination as to whether something is considered a tall structure would be made based on local conditions such as existing vegetation or topography.
-Examples of measures and limitations include: 1) Relocate operations more than 200 meters (656 feet) to areas outside of habitat, to areas of existing disturbance, or to areas where site-specific topography mitigates project impacts; 2) Defer activities longer than 60 days to avoid seasonal habitat use periods; 3) Modify project design to discourage avian predator perching; 4) Limit or relocate placement of tall structures to reduce impacts of project infrastructure; 5) Limit activity associated with construction, drilling, or completions to certain seasons or times of day; 6) Minimize noise using the best available technology to dampen or direct noise away from breeding or nesting habitat.
-Modify access routes to avoid important areas or habitats.
+(See above.)
+(See above.)
+(See above.) structure that provides for

+perching/nesting opportunities for

+predators (e.g., raptors, ravens)

+that may naturally be absent, or

+that decreases the use of an area.

+A determination as to whether

+something is considered a tall

+structure would be made based

+on local conditions such as

+existing vegetation or

+topography.

+Examples of measures and

+limitations include:

+I) Relocate operations more

+than 200 meters (656 feet) to

+areas outside of habitat, to

+areas of existing disturbance,

+or to areas where site-specific

+topography mitigates project

+impacts;

+2) Defer activities longer than 60

+days to avoid seasonal habitat

+use periods;

+3) Modify project design to

+discourage avian predator

+perching;

+4) Limit or relocate placement of

+tall structures to reduce

+impacts of project

+infrastructure;

+5) Limit activity associated with

+construction, drilling, or

+completions to certain seasons

+or times of day;

+6) Minimize noise using the best

+available technology to

+dampen or direct noise away

+from breeding or nesting

+habitat.

+Modify access routes to avoid

+important areas or habitats.